epam/aws-syndicate/README.md

     --suffix $suffix
     --config_path $path_to_store_config

 All the provided information is validated.
+*Note:* you may not specify `--access_key` and `--secret_key` params.
+It this case Syndicate will try to find your credentials by the path `~/.aws`.

 After the configuration files will be generated the command will return the following message:

     Syndicate initialization has been completed.
 Set SDCT_CONF: